vcsjones/vcsjones.dev/_posts/2017-02-22-yubikey-4c-review.md

 The 4C can go on a key ring, just like the 4 could.
 Their sizes are noticeably different though.
-The 4C is smaller in width and height, at the expense of it being much thicker, by comparison.
+The 4C is smaller in width and height, at the expense of it being thicker.

 ![4C Top View][1]
 ![4C Side View][2]

-The thickness isn't troublesome, but the smaller size is a welcome change since it's permanently affixed to my key chain.

 I find the thickness just slightly troublesome when it's attached to a key ring.
 The previous one left *just* enough space for the key ring to jut out from.
 With the additional thickness, I now have to prop my laptop up, put it on a stand, or find a new solution for the key ring.
+However the smaller size is a welcome change since it's permanently affixed to my key chain.

 ## Functionality